MicrosoftDocs/memdocs/sccm/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1802.md

    - Application content size statistics

-   - Application deployment information (use of install versus uninstall, requires approval, user interaction enabled/disabled, dependency, supersedence, and usage count of install behavior feature)
+   - Application deployment information: use of install versus uninstall, requires approval, user interaction enabled/disabled, dependency, supersedence, and usage count of install behavior feature

    - Application policy size and complexity statistics

    - Available application request statistics

-   - Basic configuration information for packages and programs (deployment options and program flags)
+   - Basic configuration information for packages and programs: deployment options and program flags

-   - Basic usage/targeting information for deployment types that are used within the organization (user versus device targeted, required versus available, and universal apps)
+   - Basic usage/targeting information for deployment types: user versus device targeted, required versus available, and universal apps

-   - Boundary group statistics (how many fast, how many slow, and count per group)

    - Count of App-V environments and deployment properties

-   - Count of application applicability by operating system
+   - Count of application applicability by OS

    - Count of applications that are referenced by a task sequence